Pre-training with Meta Learning for Chinese Word Segmentation: Introduction

+In this paper, we propose a CWS-specific pre-trained model \textsc{Meta}\textsc{Seg}.
+To leverage shared segmentation knowledge of different criteria, \textsc{Meta}\textsc{Seg} utilizes a unified architecture and introduces a multi-criteria pre-training task.
+Moreover, to alleviate the discrepancy between pre-trained models and downstream unseen criteria, meta learning algorithm~\cite{finn-2017-maml} is incorporated into the multi-criteria pre-training task of \textsc{Meta}\textsc{Seg}.

-Experiments show that our PTM-CWS model can outperform the original pre-trained BERT model when fine-tuned on downstream CWS tasks, and achieve new state-of-the-art results on twelve CWS datasets.
-Further experiments show that PTM-CWS can generalize better on the unseen criteria with fewer data in low-resource setting, and improve the Out-Of-Vocabulary (OOV) recalls in comparison with BERT.
-To the best of our knowledge, our proposed PTM-CWS model is the first pre-trained model especially for the Chinese Word Segmentation task.
+Experiments show that \textsc{Meta}\textsc{Seg} could outperform previous works significantly, and achieve new state-of-the-art results on twelve CWS datasets.
+Further experiments show that \textsc{Meta}\textsc{Seg} has better generalization performance on downstream unseen CWS tasks in low-resource settings, and improve Out-Of-Vocabulary (OOV) recalls.
+To the best of our knowledge, \textsc{Meta}\textsc{Seg} is the first task-specific pre-trained model especially designed for CWS.